alphagov/govuk-frontend/docs/releasing/publishing.md

 7. Update [`package/package.json`](../../package/package.json) version with the new version number.

-8. Save the changes.
-Do not commit.
+8. Save and commit your changes.

 9. Run `npm run build-release`, you will be prompted to continue or cancel.